 We all talk about how important relationships are in our business – but in our quest to raise capital as quickly as possible, we seem to skip over the “building relationships” part and jump into the “selling” part the minute we meet someone capable of allocating to our strategy.

-The fact is a “real” relationship is one that involves giving something of value to someone else without asking for anything in return.
+A “real” relationship, however, is one that involves giving something of value to someone without asking for anything in return.

 My colleague, Kyle Dunn, who taught me this nearly ten years ago, makes the point that, “no genuine relationship ever starts with one person asking another for money.”
 For this reason, we have always argued that you need to be communicating with your audience regularly – preferably with value-added content that positions you as a thought leader – not just when you want something from them.